Latest Ken Loach news:

 'Oranges and Sunshine'.
 His apprenticeship in TV drama (including some suprising shows like Hollyoaks, Bad Girls and Footballer's Wives) has obviously served him very well indeed as his debut is a stunning piece of work.
 The subject of the film was the scandalous state endorsed but secret practice of forced emigration of UK children in care to Australia (which took place right up to the early 1970's) and the lives of children and families who were torn apart by this practice.
 The film was critically very well received, leaving the critics, and us, very eager to see Jim Loach making many more feature films.

 2012 saw the release of Loach and Laverty's next film was titled The Angel's Share.
 The film is a comedy drama about a father to a newly born son, who vows to give him a better life than he himself had.
-But with a criminal record it's hard to get a break, and so in an effort to improve their lots he and his mates decide to start up their own malt whiskey distillery.
+But with a criminal record it's hard to get a break, and so in an effort to improve their lots he and his mates to "appropriate" the Angel's share of some precious and very rare malt whiskey.
 The film was very well received critically, especially at Cannes where it and earned a Palm d'Or nomination as winning the much coveted Jury Prize.

 2013 saw the release of Loach's documentary The Spirit Of '45 an expansive documentary exploring the formation of the welfare state and spirit of community and kinship which flourished inspite of the extreme austerity suffered at the end of the second World War.
 Delivered in Loach's inimitable person-centric style, it was a timely reminder that the current austerity narrative is not the only story nor solution.